DucManhPhan/DucManhPhan.github.io/_posts/2019-10-28-Singleton-Pattern.md

 - The system threads fight to access the single instance thereby degrading the performance of the applications.

+- Often overused --> Although there are not generally performance problems with singletons, if we make everything a singleton, it will slow our application down.

+- Difficult to unit test because Singleton does not expose interface and have private constructors as well as private member variables.

+- If not careful, not thread-safe.

+- Sometimes confused for Factory because oftentimes people start off with a singleton that's static, and it ends up morphing into something else.
+They start making the getInstance() method take parameters.
+A rule of thumb is that as soon as it needs an argument in that method, it is not a singleton anymore, but rather a factory.

 <br>

 ## Replace singleton pattern with single instance